Neighborhood Water Resources Enhancement Grant

-The Neighborhood Water Resources Enhancement Grant (NWREG) is a grant for residents of up to $1,000 for projects on private property that enhance water quality.
-Grant recipients receive their grant money in the form of a reimbursement that is paid to grant recipient after completion of their project.
+The Neighborhood Water Resources Enhancement Grant (NWREG) awards grants of up to $1,000 for projects on private property that enhance water quality.
+Grant recipients receive a reimbursement after completing their project.

 Applying for the Grant

 The NWREG is a reimbursement grant with awards of up to $1,000.
 The grant may not be used retroactively (i.e. for projects already underway or completed).
-For grants that are awarded, please make sure that your grant application is approved before spending money on your project.
-To receive reimbursements, grantees must submit dated receipts and project photo.
+For grants that are awarded, please make sure that the grant agreement has been signed by the City before spending money on your project.
+Purchases made after the grant agreement is signed are eligible for reimbursement.